LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 This data frame contains the data of a rearing experiment performed with caterpillars of Melitaea celadussa in controlled conditions.
 This experiment aimed to see the influence of low- or high-elevation host plants on the diapause.
 Data were collected between August and October 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. ID: a unique ID for each caterpillar
-2. Cage: a ID for each cage used (each cage contained 3 caterpillars)
+2. Cage: an ID for each cage used (each cage contained 3 caterpillars)
-3. Plant: The plant species used as food plant in the cage
+3. Plant: The plant species used as food in the cage
 4. Week: The week on which the caterpillar enters diapause
 5. Pupation: tell if goes rather in pupation or diapause (0 = diapause and 1 = pupation)